tidyverse/purrr/tests/testthat/_snaps/flatten.md

       flatten(1)
     Condition
       Error in `purrr:::stop_bad_type()`:
-      ! `.x` must be a list, not a double vector
+      ! `.x` must be a list, not a number

 ---